From My Heart

 I treat reality as a deeply connected field—the Entangled Firmament.
 Nothing happens “to me, alone.”

 Actions ripple through bodies, relationships, and culture; those ripples define consequence more than our self-story does.
-That is why ethics and consent are part of how reality works.
+That is why ethics and consent are part of how reality works, not decorative add-ons.
+No awakening that refuses impact, accountability, and repair deserves trust.

 To Those Along the Way